wlee88/the-movie-db/README.md

 - Progressive image loading - Shows an interim loading image and then loads an appropriate image poster of varying quality depending on the device screen size with image loading placeholder.
-Also loads images on scroll.
+Also will only fetch images when the image is in the viewport for improved performance.
+- Infinite scroll - loads new data when the user reaches the bottom of the page - with loading state.
 - Fallback missing images for those photos without photos.
 - Handles empty results.
 - Behaviour subject store for keeping track of the user search time -